Understanding Surrogate Pay & Compensation

 The very first item in our benefits package is your compensation.
-In 2017, we nearly doubled our pay so you don’t incur any surrogacy-related expenses on your own.
+In 2017, we nearly doubled surrogate compensation, so you won’t incur any surrogacy-related expenses on your own.
 We trust our surrogates to make wise financial decisions with their compensation.
 As a result, you won’t see line-item expenses for childcare or housekeeping explicitly spelled out in our benefits package.

 There are a couple of places in our financial package where you will be eligible for reimbursements.
-When you travel for screenings, matching, the embryo transfer, invasive procedures or court hearings, you will be entitled to a number of reimbursements including a daily food allowance and childcare expenses, each with a maximum amount.
-As the surrogacy journey continues, you will be eligible for reimbursement for a handful of additional expenses including insurance co-pays, prescription drugs and mileage to drive to required medical appointments more than 200 miles roundtrip from your home.
+When you travel for screenings, matching, the embryo transfer, invasive procedures, or court hearings, you will be entitled to a number of reimbursements including a daily food allowance and childcare expenses, each with a maximum amount.
+As the surrogacy journey continues, you will be eligible for reimbursement for a handful of additional expenses including insurance co-pays, prescription drugs, and mileage to drive to required medical appointments more located than 200 miles round trip from your home.

-To receive reimbursement, you’ll need to print the correct form in the financial handbook you will get, fill it out and either fax or email it to your financial specialist.
+To receive reimbursement, you’ll need to print the correct form from the financial handbook provided by Growing Generations, fill it out, and either fax or email it to your financial specialist.
 You will need to keep and submit receipts for out-of-pocket expenses, with the exception of the daily food allowance during travel.
 Our finance department cannot begin working on your reimbursement until all documentation, including receipts, has been submitted.
-In instances when a receipt may not be provided, you’ll need to have the service provider fill out a “receipt of services” form, found in your financial handbook.
+In instances when a receipt may not be provided, you’ll need to have the service provider fill out a “receipt of services” form, also found in your financial handbook.
 Once everything has been submitted, our finance department will process your reimbursement and issue you a check, which is done every two weeks.